multiversx/mx-docs/docs/developers/meta/sc-config.md

     - Note that overflow checks are normally turned off in production, but are useful when testing.
 The overflow checks are enabled by default when testing smart contracts using the debugger.
     - _values_: `true` | `false`
     - _default_: `false`
+- `proxy`
+  - Customise the proxy.
+More details [HERE](../transactions/tx-proxies#how-to-set-up-project-to-re-generate-easily)

 ---